Tony-Lew/Team_3_Project/README.md

 3. Downloading the data source onto their computer/laptop.

 ## Database
-Possible database to consider 'SQLite'(no application needed) or 'R'.
+Possible database to consider 'SQLite'(no application needed) or 'R'

-### Project Overview
-* Reason(s) why this topic was selected
-* Description of the dataset source
-* Questions we hope to answer with the data

 ### Results & Summary